suwarna-wave/Smart-Irrigation-System/README.md

 # Smart-Irrigation-System
-Sure, here's a step-by-step guide along with the proper pinouts for setting up your smart irrigation system with Arduino, soil moisture sensor, water pump, and LCD display:
+ Here's a step-by-step guide along with the proper pinouts for setting up your smart irrigation system with Arduino, soil moisture sensor, water pump, and LCD display:

 ### Components Required:
 1. Arduino Uno or similar board